Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

   | Ry        | double | Ry-axis coordinates, unit: ° |
   | Rz        | double | Rz-axis coordinates, unit: ° |

-  User, Tool, SpeedJ, AccJ are optional setting parameters, indicate setting user coordinate system, tool coordinate system, joint velocity ratio and acceleration ratio values respectively.
+  User, Tool, SpeedJ, AccJ are optional parameters, indicate setting user coordinate system, tool coordinate system, joint velocity ratio and acceleration ratio values respectively.
   The value has the same meaning as SpeedJ and AccJ setting by port 29999.
   User: indicates the User index 0 to 9.
 The default value is the last value.
   Tool: Tool index 0 to 9.
 The default value is the last value.

+- Return: ErrorID,{},MovJ(X,Y,Z,Rx,Ry,Rz);

 - Supporting port: 30003